 One of the most popular ways to get from Bangkok to Chaing Mai is by train.
 From Bangkok to Chiang Mai, it leaves Bangkok Train Station (Hua Lamphung Station) at 6.10pm and arrives in Chiang Mai at 7.15am.
 From Chiang Mai to Bangkok, Train leaves the Station at 6.00pm and arrives in Bangkok at 6.50am.
 Both trains are available daily.
 We have never personally taken this route but the ticket cost is around 780 Baht.

 For us, we found tickets online for 529 Baht Baht.
 This is why we choose the overnight Bus Vs the Train.
 The buses run every hour from 730 am to 930 pm from Chaingmai to Bangkok and Bangkok to Chaing Mai.
 The Bus ride typically takes 9.5 hours and is a very comfortable ride.
 We personally suggest taking the 9 pm bus and arriving in Bangkok at 720 am.
 This way you can save cost on accommodations and still have a full day in the City.

 Things to do in both cities

-Nature: Chiangmai definitely has tons to do.
-It especially has more natural scenery and landscape and is especially well known for mountain trips, with that being said, nature lover and adventurous seekers will surely love Chiang Mai better than Bangkok.
+Nature: Chiangmai has tons to do.
+It especially has more natural scenery and landscape and is especially well known for mountain trips, with that being said, nature lovers and adventure seekers will surely love Chiang Mai experiences better than Bangkok.
 For Bangkok, it’s well known as the lively, chaotic city with less green space compared to Chiang Mai unless you go to some parks, some temples, or You need to commute further for nature in Bangkok.